MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

    > Understanding the code:
    >
    > - The `#include` statements allow you to reference code located in other files.
 Sometimes, you may see a filename surrounded by angle brackets (**\<\>**); other times, it's surrounded by quotes (**" "**).
 In general, angle brackets are used when referencing the C++ Standard Library, while quotes are used for other files.
-   > - The `#include "pch.h"` (or in older versions of Visual Studio, `#include "stdafx.h"`) line references something known as a precompiled header.
+   > - The `#include "pch.h"` (or Visual Studio 2017 and earlier, `#include "stdafx.h"`) line references something known as a precompiled header.
 These are often used by professional programmers to improve compilation times, but they are beyond the scope of this tutorial.
    > - The `using namespace std;` line tells the compiler to expect stuff from the C++ Standard Library to be used in this file.
 Without this line, each keyword from the library would have to be preceded with a `std::`, to denote its scope.
 For instance, without that line, each reference to `cout` would have to be written as `std::cout`.
 The `using` statement is added to make the code look more clean.
    > - The `cout` keyword is used to print to standard output in C++.
 The **\<\<** operator tells the compiler to send whatever is to the right of it to the standard output.
    > - The **endl** keyword is like the Enter key; it ends the line and moves the cursor to the next line.
 It is a better practice to put a `\n` inside the string (contained by "") to do the same thing, as `endl` always flushes the buffer and can hurt the performance of the program, but since this is a very small app, `endl` is used instead for better readability.